comdex-official/networks/mainnet/05_post-mainnet-v5.0.0-fix.md

 ## Backup your priv_validator_state.json

-### In case you need a fresh snapshot you can download it from
+### In case you need a fresh snapshot, you can download it from
  - [Mirror #1]https://quicksync.ccvalidators.com/SNAPSHOTS/comdex-1_20221117_default.tar.lz4)
  - [Mirror #2]https://snapshot.zenscape.one/comdex/cryptocrew/comdex-1_20221117_default.tar.lz4

 ## Stop the chain

-- Don't forget to Backup your ~/.comdex/data/priv_validator_state.json file before replacing your data dir with the snapshot and place the file back before starting the validator.
+- Don't forget to backup your ~/.comdex/data/priv_validator_state.json file before replacing your data dir with the snapshot and place the file back before starting the validator.
 ```bash
   cp ~/.comdex/data/priv_validator_state.json ~/.comdex/priv_validator_state.json.bak
 ```